okami101/vuetify-admin/docs/guide/tutorial.md

 Now why not to try adding new resource as `posts` ?

 All resources must be registered inside `src/resources/index.js`.
-This will allow Vtec Admin to build all necessary CRUD client side routes as well as API call bridges towards registered data provider.
+This will allow Vuetify Admin to build all necessary CRUD client side routes as well as API call bridges towards registered data provider.
 If you have selected related option through above Vue CLI wizard, `users` should be already registered.
 For adding `posts` resource, all we have to do is to add a new resource descriptor object :

 **`src/resources/index.js`**